Food Packaging – Part 1: Hidden Project Risks in Carton & Case Count Reductions

 After careful analysis of the original packaging specifications, it was determined that no strategy met Marketing’s initial requirements while providing a positive IRR.
 Had this manufacturer opted for a linear approach without a Preliminary Engineering Assessment, long lead equipment would have been ordered without an understanding of the true magnitude of investment required throughout the entire downstream process and the project would have never achieved a favorable IRR.

 Instead, Packaging Design and Marketing used the initial preliminary engineering results to collaborate on a revised carton design, incorporating recommendations for slightly larger carton and case counts that could better utilize the existing equipment infrastructure.

 Matrix engineers reevaluated the new packaging specifications and determined that, in conjunction with slight adjustments to the timing of inventory builds to meet peak demands, this new carton allowed existing equipment to be retrofitted with only modest investment in new equipment, and avoiding major investment in downstream systems.
 Both groups won: Consumers and retailers received the product they demanded and the business received a favorable IRR.

 Packaging changes are often viewed as low risk, particularly when the package size is reduced but stays within the size capability of the equipment, and when production volumes remain constant.

 However, the details of production rates and the complete process design associated with making “just a minor format change…” can create serious challenges for the project team.
 A Preliminary Engineering Assessment removes these obstacles and provides the project a path to success.

 Matrix Technologies is one of the largest independent process design, industrial automation engineering, and manufacturing operations management companies in North America.
-To discuss a project, or learn more about our Packaging Services, contact Dave Travis, PE, PMP Project Engineer in the Engineering Services Division, (317) 347-7700 x143.
+To discuss a project, or learn more about our Packaging Services, contact Dave Travis, Project Engineer in the Engineering Services Division, (317) 347-7700 x143.